Quench Not the Spirit (1 Thessalonians 5:19) Don't Put Out the Fire!

 • Jesus said that the living water is the Holy Spirit (vs. 39).
 The third Person of the Trinity is likened to a “flow” — “the river flows” (Ezekiel 47:9) … “rivers of living water will flow” (John 7:38).

 • Unfortunately, it’s possible for us Christians to impede that Holy-Ghost flow, even unintentionally.
 The apostle Paul warns us to “quench not the Spirit” (1 Thessalonians 5:19, KJV).
 Various translations of this verse exhort us: “Don’t suppress … don’t subdue … extinguish not … don’t stop the work of … do not restrain … don’t stifle the Holy Spirit … don’t put out the Spirit’s fire.”
+In today's terms, we might say, "Don't be a spiritual fire extinguisher!"

 In Ezekiel’s vision, some swim in the flow; others remain stationary and do not “flow with” the life-giving water’s current.